Skip to content

 Colour Palette

-Your colour scheme should reflect your brand's personality whilst remaining practical for various applications.
+Your colour scheme should reflect your brand's personality.
+It should also stay practical across uses.
 Include:

 • Primary colours: Your main brand colours with specific colour codes (HEX, RGB, CMYK, and Pantone)